-Property Allowable Values Description brokers string A comma-separated list of Kafka brokers. procedure 0 The stored procedure to invoke to insert the incoming data into the database.

-Property Allowable Values Description topics string A comma-separated list of Kafka topics. commit.policy integer Because the importer performs two distinct tasks - retrieving records from Kafka and then inserting them into VoltDB - Kafka's automated tracking of the current offset may not match what records are successfully inserted into the database.
+Property Allowable Values Description brokers string A comma-separated list of Kafka brokers. procedure string The stored procedure to invoke to insert the incoming data into the database. topics string A comma-separated list of Kafka topics. commit.policy integer Because the importer performs two distinct tasks - retrieving records from Kafka and then inserting them into VoltDB - Kafka's automated tracking of the current offset may not match what records are successfully inserted into the database.
 Therefore, by default, the importer uses a manual commit policy to ensure the Kafka offset matches the completed inserts.
 Use of the default commit policy is recommended.
-However, you can, if you choose, use Kafka's automated commit policy by specifying a commit interval, in milliseconds, using this property. groupid string A user-defined name for the group that the client belongs to.
+However, you can, if you choose, use Kafka's automated commit policy by specifying a commit interval, in milliseconds, using this property.

+Property Allowable Values Description groupid string A user-defined name for the group that the client belongs to.
 Kafka maintains a single pointer for the current position within the stream for all clients in the same group.
 The default group ID is "voltdb".
-In the rare case where you have two or more databases importing data from the same Kafka brokers and topics, be sure to set this property to give each database a unique group ID and avoid the databases interfering with each other. fetch.message.max.bytes socket.timeout.ms string These Kafka version 0.8-specific consumer properties are supported as import properties when using version="8".
-See the Kafka 0.8 documentation for details. fetch.max.bytes heartbeat.interval.ms max.partition.fetch.bytes max.poll.interval.ms max.poll.records request.timeout.ms session.timeout.ms string These Kafka version 0.10-specific consumer properties are supported as import properties as import properties when using the default version="10".
+In the rare case where you have two or more databases importing data from the same Kafka brokers and topics, be sure to set this property to give each database a unique group ID and avoid the databases interfering with each other. fetch.max.bytes heartbeat.interval.ms max.partition.fetch.bytes max.poll.interval.ms max.poll.records request.timeout.ms session.timeout.ms string These Kafka consumer properties are supported as import properties.
 See the Kafka 0.11 documentation for details.

-15.14.
+15.4.4.
 The Kinesis Importer